The top 5 neighbourhoods in Toronto for pizza

 Here is where to go in Toronto for pizza.

-If takeout is more where your head's at, you can't go wrong with a pizza from Blondies in a cute pink polka-dotted box across from Greenwood Park.
+If you're looking for more outrageous toppings, you can't go wrong with a pizza from Blondies in a cute pink polka-dotted box across from Greenwood Park.

-This historically Italian neighbourhood has pies that lean more toward the traditional wood-fired style as well as classic comforting diner pies.
-For the former, there's Marcello's, where the oven blazes away in full view of the dining room, as well as Cano and Pizza e Pazzi.
+This historically Italian neighbourhood has pies that lean more toward the traditional wood-fired style as well as classic comforting diner pizzas.
+For the former, there's Marcello's, where the oven blazes away in full view, as well as Cano and Pizza e Pazzi.

 With a name like Little Italy, this neighbourhood has to have good pizza.
 Bitondo is possibly the most beloved of them all, serving massive slices, panzerotti and sandwiches for cheap.
-Fresca is also great for a thrifty slice, and Regina does similarly authentic old school Italian pizza.
+Fresca is also great for a thrifty slice.

-Bar Buca serves their slices alongside cocktails in a glitzy environment.
+Moretti serves their pies alongside cocktails in a glitzy environment.
 Oretta also serves their Italian pies in a pretty space, and The Parlour can't be beat when it comes to space and an impressive big ticket menu that includes pizzas topped with raw tuna or truffles.